-s criteria that are specific to each Expenditure Plan program.
-The questions that are r each program will auto-populate once the Prop L program is selected on the Scope & Schedule tab.
-06 - Muni Transit Maintenance, Rehabilitation, and Replacement Safety The Presidio Yard Modernization Project is an exciting opportunity to rethink, rebuild and expand the current site into a multi-level modern bus operations and maintenance facility and adjacent mixed uses.
+The next section includes criteria that are specific to each Expenditure Plan program.
+The questions that are required to be filled out for each program will auto-populate once the Prop L program is selected on the Scope & Schedule tab.

+required to be filled out to schedule tab.
+00 6- Muni Transit Maintenance, Rehabilitation, and Replacement Safety The Presidio Yard Modernization Project is an exciting opportunity to rethink, rebuild and expand the current site into a multi-level modern bus operations and maintenance facility and adjacent mixed uses.
 It will also continue to house the SFMTA Peer Assistance program and our historic bus fleet.
 A new state-of-the-art facility will advance the city's goals of clean energy transit.
 Presidio Yard houses routes that serve communities all over the city, including neighborhoods in the Muni service equity strategy.
 For example, the 1 California serves the Chinatown neighborhood, and the 24 Divisadero serves Western Addition and Bayview Hunters Point neighborhoods.
 Updating Presidio Yard will improve transit for some of our most underserved communities.
 Need (Asset Useful Life) (Vehicles Sub-program) N/A Improves Efficiency of Transit Operations (Vehicles Sub-program) N/A Need (Asset Useful Life) (Facilities and Guideways Sub-program) Over the last several years, the SFMTA has replaced its bus fleet to provide an improved modern transportation system, yet the majority of facilities supporting those investments are well beyond their useful life.
 The existing Presidio Yard, located at Geary Boulevard and Presidio Avenue, was constructed in 1912 as a streetcar facility and is no longer suitable for modern bus maintenance.
 The facility is structurally unsound, obsolete, and must be rebuilt.
 The rebuild of the transit facility will provide infrastructure for a 100 percent zero-emission, all battery-electric fleet, in accordance with the SFMTA's Zero Emission transition plan.
 Improves Efficiency of Transit Operations (Facilities and Guideways Sub-program) A modern Presidio Yard will support reliable transit service by improving maintenance and working conditions, getting buses back into service sooner.
 It will also improve street safety around the facility with updates to adjacent arterials to reduce traffic-related injuries and encourage walking, bicycling, and taking transit.